 Today we will discuss How to string a fishing rod?
-You just brought a new fishing pole to go fishing with your family or friends.
-However, the fun is mixed with the struggle of stringing fishing rods.
+You just brought a new fishing rod to go fishing with your family or friends.
+However, the fun is mixed with the struggle to thread the fishing rods.

-As an angler, no matter what fish you want to catch or where you want to fish, you have to know how to set up your equipment.
-Among them stringing a fishing rod or pole is the most important one.
+As an angler, no matter what fish you want to catch or where you want to fish, you need to know how to set up your gear.
+Among them, threading a fishing rod or fishing rod is the most important.

 How To String Your Fishing Rod Step by Step